pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       specified in the --namespace option, or otherwise the default namespace of the connection.
 Any host name in the WBEM URI will be ignored.

-      2. By specifying the --interactive option and a CIM class name in the INSTANCENAME argument.
+      2. By specifying a class name with wildcard for the keys in the INSTANCENAME argument, i.e. "CLASSNAME.?.
 The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
-The CIM namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+The namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

     Options:
-      -i, --interactive          Prompt for selecting an instance from a list.
-If used, the INSTANCENAME argument must be a class name, and the instances of that class are presented.
       -n, --namespace NAMESPACE  Namespace to use for this command, instead of the default namespace of the connection.
       -h, --help                 Show this message and exit.